alainstalder/jexler/guide.md

 ### StringObfuscatorTool

 This tool can help to obfuscate passwords and other sensitive strings.
-By default, it uses 128 bit AES with a hard-coded key, see below plus code/groovydoc for full details.
+By default, it uses 128-bit AES with a hard-coded key, see below plus code for full details.

 * `String obfuscate(String plain)`:
   UTF-8 encode, pad with random bytes, encipher and hex encode given string.